 - Explore multiple parks around the city

-- Eat, drink and shop in Scottsdale before partying in Tempe
+- Eat, drink, shop and golf in Scottsdale before partying in Tempe

 - Explore museums in downtown Phoenix